ferus-web/ferus_sanchar/README.md

 # ferus-sanchar: overglorified networking garbage
 ferus-sanchar is the new networking stack for Ferus, as the name suggests.
-It only does HTTP(s) right now, and it has a cool URL parser and built in time measuring (check telemetry.nim)
+It's a wrapper around std/httpclient along with a new URL parser for now, but I'll add new backends later.

 "sanchar" means "communication" in Hindi, hence the name.